renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 # Initialise the Rails App

 * Check if you are using the latest version of ruby supported by SemahoreCI and Heroku with `ruby -v` and update it if you are not.
-Run `rbenv install -s` to check your installed ruby versions.
+Run `rbenv versions` to check your installed ruby versions.
 Follow the instructions on screen to eventually install it.

 * Run `gem install bundler` to install Bundler.